 - 150 gr large shrimp peeled and deveined.
 You can use meat like chicken, pork, beef

 Aromatics to grind/chop in food processor:

 - 5 candlenuts or sub with macademia nuts

 - If using dried egg noodles, cook according to direction.
 I suggest to undercook it because we will be stir frying it later

 - Place the shallots, garlic and candlenuts in food processor and process into a paste.

-- Preheat a wok or a large pan with oil.
-Add in the paste you prepared earlier.
+- Add another 1 Tbsp of oil.
+Crack in 3 eggs.
+Let them cook for about 10 seconds and then scramble the eggs into large chunks.
+Dish out and set aside Add the rest of the cooking oil.
+Add in the ground shallots, garlic, and candlenuts you prepared earlier.
 Saute until they are brown and really fragrant, around 5 minutes.
-Add the leeks and saute until they are limp and soft
+Add the leeks (if using) and saute until they are limp and soft

 - Add shredded cabbage and saute for about 1 minute.
 Add 1/4 cup of water to help soften the cabbage, cook for another 3 minutes.
 Add carrots and tomatoes and stir fry for another minute.
 If you are using leftover cooked meat (like shredded chicken for example), add it at this stage

 - Add the noodles, shrimp, and eggs back into the wok/pan followed by seasonings.
 Mix well to make sure the sauce is coating the noodles and everything else add more if needed.
 Adjust taste by adding more kecap manis and/or soy sauce to your taste